 What good is having a super-compressed MPEG4 video if you can’t watch it on whatever device you choose?
-Sure, that movie may look absolutely phenomenal in high-def on your computer, but it can be a pain to watch on your home console, or — if you want to cut the cord entirely — on your tablet or smartphone.
+Sure, that movie may look phenomenal in high-definition on your desktop — especially if you’ve opted for one of the best 4K monitors available — but it can be a pain to watch on your home console, tablet, or smartphone.
 Luckily, quality video converters have been around for several years, allowing users to convert their precious video footage into a number of desirable formats.
-And they’re completely free.
+Best of all, most of them are completely free.

 Most video converters require the user to upload their files and select an appropriate output setting before choosing a save location within their computer’s directory.
-The very best pave the way with intuitive features, consistent updates, and a large toolbox of options.
+The best pieces of software, however, also pave the way with intuitive features, consistent updates, and a large toolbox of options.

-Here are our picks for the best free video converters so you can free yourself from the ball-and-chain formats of yesterday and convert video so that it’s playable on practically any device you choose.
-Try to keep your videos to only copyright-free content, if possible, and check out our picks for the best media players and best free video editing software if you’re looking to get your inner filmmaker out.
-If you’re looking to also boost your photo editing abilities, use our guides on effects you can use to make professional photographs and best free photo editing software.
+Below are our picks for the best free video converters, so you can free yourself from the ball-and-chain formats of yesteryear and convert video so that it’s playable on practically any device you choose.
+When you’re done, be sure to check out our picks for the best media players and the best free video-editing software.

 Freemake Video Converter (Windows)

 Freemake is one of the best free video converters available today.
 Not only does it support more than 500 different video formats, it also allows you to download videos directly from most social media platforms and various video-sharing sites.
 It supports plenty of devices, too, allowing for quick and intuitive transfers, not to mention options for 4K resolution.

 There are also plenty of tools for cutting and rotating videos, embedding and converting them with subtitles, and carrying out a host of other useful actions.
 Plus, the software features one of the friendliest interfaces we’ve seen.